Bulat-Ziganshin/FA/How-to-improve-the-archive-format.md

 Most important is the speed of "archive open", in particular the following operations - list/extract single file or small group of files from (huge) archive, or show archive root directory in some GUI (it may be even non-root directory if GUI supports favorite directories inside archives!).
 Ideally, it should have "instant" execution i.e. in 0.2-0.3 seconds even for huge archives (just imagine backup of my whole HDD containing 3 millions of files).
 OTOH, archive directory with 3 million files is about 150 MB long.
 ZSTD algorithm can decompress it in about 10^9 CPU cycles.
 So, decoding one directory entry in 100 cycles is enough to make this time negligible compared even to fastest decompression.

-<ul></ul>Now let's analyze time required to decode one file entry.
+Now let's analyze time required to decode one file entry.
 It includes:
 - several fixed-size fields, such as CRC/date.
 Each require ~1 CPU cycle/value, so these times are negligible.
 - several variable-size fields: filesize, parent dir number.
 Depending on encoding approach, they may need from 1 to ~16 cycles/value.
 - one or two string fields - basename and may be extension.
 Each string field will probably require 1-2 cycles/byte plus 14 cycles/value - and even less if SIMD and/or CMOV instructions are employed.